Agnideepa/Count-Up-/README.md

 javac Game.java
 java Game
 ```
+### If you are using an IDE:
+Clone/download the repository.
 ### License
 Do whatever you want with it!
-See design document for possible modifications.
+See design document for possible extensions.